Well-posedness of non-autonomous transport equation on metric graphs: Preliminaries

 We will further assign some weights $0 \le w_{ij} \le 1$ to the edges of our metric graph such that

 The so-called \emph{weighted (transposed) adjacency matrix of the line graph} $\mathbb{B} = (\mathbb{B}_{ij})_{m\times m}$ defined by

 contains all information on our weighted metric graph.
 By \eqref{eqn:noAbsorb}, the matrix $\mathbb{B}$ is column stochastic, i.e., the sum of entries of each column is $1$, and defines a bounded positive operator on $\CC^m$ with $r(\mathbb{B})= \|\mathbb{B}\| =1$.
+Since the graph is connected, $\BB$ is an irreducible matrix.
 For additional terminology and properties we refer to \cite[Ch.~18]{BKR2017}.